 The answer is ‘yes,’ but it took the state a long time to confirm it.
 Vermont has permitted MMJ since 2004.
 However, until the passage of the Farm Bill in December 2018, CBD oil was technically not legal in the state!
 Before the groundbreaking piece of legislation, you needed an MMJ card to be 100% safe when buying CBD.

-Today, CBD Vermont laws state that hemp and CBD products derived from the plant are legal.
+Today, CBD Vermont laws state that hemp and CBD products derived from hemp are legal.
 One issue is that the cannabinoid is subject to the 6% Vermont Sales and Use Tax.
 The sole exception is Epidiolex, a pharmaceutical product approved by the FDA.

 Also, CBD is not exempt from this tax as a food ingredient, food, or dietary supplement.
 However, you don’t need to pay sales tax on CBD when it is part of a taxable meal.

-Finally, you can only buy CBD derived from hemp with a THC content of below 0.3%.
-Interestingly, some stores in the state won’t sell CBD to anyone under the age of 21.
+Finally, you can only buy CBD derived from hemp with a THC content below 0.3%.
+Interestingly, some stores in the state won’t sell CBD to anyone under 21.
 All forms of CBD are legal, and there is no limit to the amount you can possess.

 Vermont CBD Laws

 One of the benefits of living in Vermont is knowing that you will generally get high-standard CBD.
-This is important because the cannabidiol market at present has a big problem with a lack of regulation in general.
+This is important because the cannabidiol market has a big problem with a lack of regulation in general.
 As it is not an FDA-approved substance, there are no federal rules.
 Indeed, the FDA continues to suggest that CBD isn’t safe.

 It is up to each state to make its rules.
-Most don’t bother and allow low-quality CBD companies to increase.
+Most don’t bother and allow low-quality CBD companies to operate.
 It is a little different in Vermont, thankfully.
 The Vermont hemp program’s regulations mean that CBD products derived from hemp in the state must meet specific labeling standards.
 All labels must include:

 - A full list of ingredients in descending order of prominence